 You probably already know that exercise has many anti-aging benefits, but there’s also a strong connection between exercise and hormone health.

 For both older adults and younger people, getting regular exercise is one of the best things they can do to take care of their hormones, metabolism, and immune system.
 However, it’s important to avoid overtraining in order to keep cortisol levels in check.
 Here are a few more notes on exercise:

 Studies have found that smoking or using tobacco products interferes with normal immunological and reproductive processes.
-Research also suggests that moderate smokers are at higher risk of health problems.

 Get sunlight exposure or consider supplementing with vitamin D